FieryWolfLevi/Spike-Timer/README.md

 # Spike-Timer
-a simple in-game overlay to show how much time until the spike detonates in VALORANT
+a simple in-game overwolf overlay to show how much time until the spike detonates in VALORANT